ryte/INF-tf-route-53/README.md

 ### a\_alias\_records

-Description: list of hostnames and targets
+Description: map of objects for A alias records

 Type: `object`